-White collar crime is defined as criminal activity that is financially motivated, deceitful and nonviolent.
+White-collar crimes are defined as criminal activities that are financially motivated, deceitful, and nonviolent.
 The reason for the name “white collar” is that the expression generally applies

 We Stand Ready to Defend You Against Both State and Federal White Collar Crime

 Located in Syracuse, our CDH Law white collar crimes defense attorneys have the competence and resources to give you the aggressive, agile defense you need.
 We always assume that you are innocent until proven guilty and have successfully defended many clients who once went through the anxiety you are now experiencing.